NethServer/nethgui/Documentation/ProgrammerGuide/ProgrammerGuide.rst

 Modules
 =======

-Modules in NethGui constitute the functional part of your interface, where the *business rules* reside.
+Modules in Nethgui constitute the functional part of your interface, where the *business rules* reside.
 You achieve the wished behaviour

 * by mapping input data to proper values into Host Configuration